OpenBioLink/SAFRAN/README.md

 ## Manual

 To run IRIFAB a properties file called apply-config.properties is required as an startup argument.
+To quickly perform a test run with the FB15k dataset, clone this repository, change to path `resources/binaries` and run:

 #### Windows